Opus10/qik/docs/spaces.md

 fence = ["other/path"]
 ```

-Fences can also be extended to other spaces:
+Fences can recursively include other spaces:

 ```toml
 [spaces.default]